amc3777/ml_example/README.md

-# ml_example
+# ml_examples
-A Machine Learning example
+A number of Machine Learning examples on Google Cloud

-## more_info
-More Information on the Project